mikkelsons/tindog-project/README.md

-A project as part of a class I'm working on.
-The idea is to create an entire website with Bootstrap components.
+# Tindog Project

+A project created as part of "The Complete Full-Stack Web Development Bootcamp" on Udemy, taught by Dr. Angela Yu.

+This is a Tinder-like imaginary app created with Bootstrap.
+There is no functionality; it is only to demonstrate a few Bootstrap components.